platothegeek/theSCPdatabase/README.md

 ###### How do I turn in the project?

 * As you make code changes, **frequently commit and push to GitHub**.
+* You will be required to submit the GitHub URL and the URL to the live site - watch slack for details.

 ---